top of page

 Surrogacy for same-sex couples and transgender parents shares many of the same medical steps as any surrogacy journey, but there are added layers of complexity.

-• Genetic Choices: Gay male couples often decide whether one or both partners will contribute sperm.
-Lesbian couples may consider reciprocal IVF so both are biologically involved.
+Genetic Choices: Gay male couples often decide whether one or both partners will contribute sperm.
+Lesbian couples may consider reciprocal IVF so both are biologically involved, eliminating the need for surrogacy.
 Trans parents may explore fertility preservation before or after transitioning.

-• Financial Planning: Costs are significant, ranging on average from $150,000 to $250,000 in the U.S. International programs can provide more budget-friendly alternatives, but not all are legally secure, ethical, or transparent.
-With the right guidance, intended parents can identify safe, reputable programs abroad while avoiding the pitfalls of hidden fees or misleading promises.
+Financial Planning: Costs are significant, ranging on average from $40,000 to $250,000.
+International programs can provide more budget-friendly alternatives.
+So, with the right guidance, intended parents can identify safe, reputable programs abroad while avoiding the pitfalls of hidden fees or misleading promises.
 Careful planning ensures you get the benefits of lower costs without unnecessary risks.

 1515.jpg